huggingface/transformers/README.md

 Please refer to the doc strings and code in [`tokenization.py`](./pytorch_pretrained_bert/tokenization.py) for the details of the `BasicTokenizer` and `WordpieceTokenizer` classes.
 In general it is recommended to use `BertTokenizer` unless you know what you are doing.

-### Optimizer: `BERTAdam`
+### Optimizer: `BertAdam`

-`BERTAdam` is a `torch.optimizer` adapted to be closer to the optimizer used in the TensorFlow implementation of Bert.
+`BertAdam` is a `torch.optimizer` adapted to be closer to the optimizer used in the TensorFlow implementation of Bert.
 The differences with PyTorch Adam optimizer are the following:

-- BERTAdam implements weight decay fix,
+- BertAdam implements weight decay fix,
-- BERTAdam doesn't compensate for bias as in the regular Adam optimizer.
+- BertAdam doesn't compensate for bias as in the regular Adam optimizer.

 The optimizer accepts the following arguments: